Advance Your Career

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to sit, use hands, reach with hands and arms, talk or hear.
-The employee is frequently required to stand, walk.
-The employee is occasionally required to climb or balance, stoop, kneel, crouch or crawl.
+While performing the duties of this job, the employee is regularly required to look at a screen, use hands, reach with hands and arms, talk or hear.
+The employee is frequently required to stand, walk and occasionally required to climb or balance, stoop, kneel, crouch or crawl.
 The employee must occasionally lift and/or move up to 20 pounds.
 The noise level in the work environment is usually moderate.

 SCCS is an Equal Opportunity Employer and is committed to addressing racism, sexism, heterosexism and other discriminatory practices.
 SCCS is also committed to working toward racial equity through undoing institutional and structural racism.
 People of Color, people with disabilities, and LGBTQIA individuals are encouraged to apply.